Tests and Fees

 OCT can be used to help aid in the early diagnosis and management of glaucoma.
 It can also be used to assess the retina to help with diagnosis and management of diseases such as diabetic macular edema (swelling), post-cataract cystoid macular edema (swelling), macular degeneration, and macular holes.
 It is used to assess any changes caused by the potential side effects of Plaquenil (hydroxychloroquine) therapy.

-OCT imaging takes at least 10 minutes.
+OCT imaging takes 5 - 10 minutes.
 The technician will position you in the OCT machine to take the images, and guide you through the process.
 This test usually does not require any dilating drops and will not alter your vision.
 You will be able to drive after this test (unless there is a rare need to dilate due to poor image quality).

 Pachymetry - Fee $40